 Now I’m really excited to have discovered a way to use avocados to make cheesecake.
 It’s a really great dessert – I love the color, texture, and flavor.
 If you are looking for a unique summer dessert this one is a good one to try.

 Avocado Cheesecake Recipe

 The dessert should be made the night before, which means you don’t need to stress the day of.
 The graham cracker crust and the avocado cheesecake filling are fairly easy to make, with the food processor doing most of the work.

-- I also purposely made the crust extra thick so that it will be more sturdy (and because I love crust!)
+- I also purposely made the crust extra thick so that it will be sturdier (and because I love crust!)